This article was updated on November 30th, 2020

-The drone gimbal is what actively stabilizes your camera video and photos.
-It allows you to film buttery smooth video and aid in keeping the video level to the horizon.
+The drone gimbal actively stabilizes your camera videos and photos.
+It allows you to film buttery smooth videos and helps to keep the video level on the horizon.

-It’s important to not put extra tension on the gimbal as the motor was only intended to handle the included attached camera.
+It is important not to put additional load on the gimbal, as the motor was only intended for handling the camera supplied.
 Be gentle!

-TIP: Whatever drone you go with should include a gimbal guard which you will want to attach whenever your drone is idle or in your hard case.
+TIP: Whichever drone you bring with you should include a Gimbal Guard that you want to mount when your drone is idling or in your hard case.

-This is function which differs greatly between which drones you’re comparing.
-The higher-end drones such as the Mavic 2 series, Phantom 4 Pro series, and Inspire 2 series are loaded with many sensors to help prevent you from flying your drone into something.
+This feature differs greatly from the drones you compare.
+Higher-quality drones such as the Mavic 2 series, Phantom 4 Pro series and Inspire 2 series are loaded with many sensors to prevent your drone from flying into anything.
 Is it perfect?
-No, however it has saved me in several situations and the aircraft slammed on the brakes to avoid a collision.
+No, but it has saved me in several situations and the plane has hit the brakes to avoid a collision.

 GPS stands for Global Positioning System.
-It’s an important requirement for way-point navigation and many other intelligent flight modes that are available with your aircraft.
+It is an important prerequisite for waypoint navigation and many other intelligent flight modes that are available with your aircraft.

-It’s important to allow enough time for your drone to connect to as many GPS satellites as possible before you take off and to raise the drone slowly so it’s able to capture a photo of the location you took off from so it’s able to return to this location easier later if you decide to use the return-to-home function.
+It is important that your drone has enough time before take-off to connect to as many GPS satellites as possible and slowly lift the drone so that it is able to take a photo of the location from which you took off, so that it can return to that location more easily later if you use the return-to-home feature.

 MicroSD Card Slot

-You are not only going to want a card that can write at optimal speeds for 2.7K/4K video but fast enough to download them at the end of each of your sessions so you’re not waiting 60+ minutes for the files to transfer over onto your computer.
+Not only will you need a card that can write 2.7K / 4K videos at optimum speed, but also fast enough to download at the end of each of your sessions, so you won't have to wait 60 + minutes for the files to be transferred to your computer.

 DJI Mavic 2 Pro/Zoom